bigeasy/cadence/README.md

 ### Function Body

 We create the `find` function by invoking `cadence` with a single argument which is the function body for `find`.
-The `cadence` function will build a function that, when invoked, will call the function body.
+Cadence will build a function that, when invoked, will call the function body.

 ```javascript